lsst-sqre/lsst-technote-bootstrap/README.rst

 -----------------

 The technote should be published on GitHub.
-Which organization you place the technote in depends on the document's series.
+Which organization you place the technote in depends on the document's series:

-SQuaRE technical notes (SQR series) go in https://github.com/lsst-sqre.
+- SQuaRE technical notes (SQR series) go in https://github.com/lsst-sqre.
-DM technical notes (DMTN series) go in https://github.com/lsst-dm.
+- DM technical notes (DMTN series) go in https://github.com/lsst-dm.
+- Simulations Group technical notes (SMTN series) go in https://github.com/lsst-sims.
-Official, change-controlled documents (LDM, LSE, etc.) go in the main https://github.com/lsst organization.
+- Official, change-controlled documents (LDM, LSE, etc.) go in the main https://github.com/lsst organization.

 Ensure that the ``github_namespace`` you provided at the ``cookiecutter`` prompt matches the technote's name and organization on GitHub.